andrewcbuensalida/course-spring-boot/README.md

 H2 database is an in-memory database for testing purposes

 ##
-In order for Explorer > Maven > Part 28 > lifecycles > test to work, command prompt in IDE has to have the correct jdk version.
+In order for Explorer > Maven > 11_deployment > lifecycles > test to work, command prompt in IDE has to have the correct jdk version.
 To check the version, `mvn --version`
-And also check the local mvn with `"c:\swe\code\spring6yt\Part28-Project using Spring Search Feature\mvnw.cmd" --version` Sometimes you have to close all the vs code windows if you recently changed your environment variables JAVA_HOME path.
+And also check the local mvn with `"c:\swe\code\course-spring-boot\11_deployment\mvnw.cmd" --version` Sometimes you have to close all the vs code windows if you recently changed your environment variables JAVA_HOME path.
 If you want to temporarily set the environment variable in that specific terminal, `set JAVA_HOME=C:\Program Files\Java\jdk-17`